-The following table shows the fees billed by Deloitte & Touche LLP for the years ended December 31, 2018 and December 31, 2017:
+The following table shows the fees billed by Deloitte & Touche LLP for the years ended December 31, 2019 and December 31, 2018:

-2018 2017 Description Audit Fees \$2,147,000 \$2,007,800 Includes fees for (i) the audit of the Company's annual financial statements, (ii) the review of the Company's interim financial statements, (iii) the audit of the Company's internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act of 2002, (iv) statutory audits and related services for the Company's international subsidiaries, and (v) other services that generally only the independent auditor can reasonably provide, including comfort letters, statutory audits, attest services, and consents and assistance with and review of documents filed with the SEC.
+2019 2018 Description Audit Fees \$3,280,500 \$2,147,000 Includes fees for (i) the audit of the Company's annual financial statements, (ii) the review of the Company's interim financial statements, (iii) the audit of the Company's internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act of 2002, (iv) statutory audits and related services for the Company's international subsidiaries, and (v) other services that generally only the independent auditor can reasonably provide, including comfort letters, statutory audits, attest services, and consents and assistance with and review of documents filed with the SEC.
 The Company reimburses Deloitte for expenses incurred in connection with the audit in an amount not to exceed 6% of the audit fees.
 The amounts of these reimbursements are not included in the audit fees shown.
-Audit-Related Fees \$870,748 \$281,335 Includes fees for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements.
-The fees incurred in 2018 were primarily related to due diligence services rendered in connection with the acquisition of Jack Wolfskin as well as other corporate development projects.
-Tax Fees \$906,645 \$103,400 Includes fees for services performed by the professional staff in Deloitte's tax department except for those tax services that could be classified as audit or audit-related services, including routine foreign tax compliance, tax advice and transfer price studies.
+The increase in audit fees in 2019 compared to 2018 was primarily due the addition of Jack Wolfskin, which the Company acquired in January 2019.
+Audit-Related Fees \$0 \$870,748 Includes fees for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements.
+There were no audit-related fees incurred in 2019, and the fees incurred in 2018 were primarily related to due diligence services rendered in connection with the acquisition of Jack Wolfskin as well as other corporate development projects.
+Tax Fees \$275,118 \$906,645 Includes fees for services performed by the professional staff in Deloitte's tax department except for those tax services that could be classified as audit or audit-related services, including routine foreign tax compliance, tax advice and transfer price studies.
 All Other Fees Includes fees for all services except those described above.